 - Special Accommodations Request Procedures

-Laptop ProgramIf you wish to use a laptop for the written portions of the exam (MPT and MEE), you must answer “Yes” to the Exam Registration question regarding laptop use.
+You must answer “Yes” to the Exam Registration question in the application regarding laptop use.
 Information about Laptop Use is available on the NCBLE website homepage in the “Laptop Use” box.

 To use your laptop to take the written portions (MPT and MEE) of the bar examination, you must submit a completed Laptop Application and the proper fee with your application.